laureneolin/Portfolio/Quick_Start_Manual.md

 **Common Inconsistencies Include:**
 - Telemetry data is unchanged during an active mission.
 - Mission status becomes `failed` without warning.
 - Timestamps are not updating and only showing past reporting.

 **If Anomalies Occur:**
 - Log both mission and data responses.
 - Verify timestamps to ensure you are not reviewing outdated, cached, or delayed data.
 - Retry requests after a 10-15 second interval to confirm if the issue is temporary or continuing.

+>[!NOTE]
-*Remember: Verification is about identifying the early warning signs of delays, faults, or other issues within communication, the system, or the vessel before they affect missions.*
+>Verification is about identifying the early warning signs of delays, faults, or other issues within communication, the system, or the vessel before they affect missions.

 ## Troubleshooting Tips